Lama782/NewFrontend/README.md

 **Pages to Create:**

-1. Home page (list all the products)
+1. Home page (list all the products)>
-2. Product page (contain the details of a product)
+2. Product page (contain the details of a product)>
-3. Dashboard page
+3. Dashboard page>

 **Functionalities for a Visitor:**

-- Get list of products
+- Get list of products>
-- Filter products by categories or price
+- Filter products by categories or price.xx
-- Search products by name
+- Search products by name.x
-- Add products to a cart
+- Add products to a cart >
-- Remove products from a cart
+- Remove products from a cart>

 **Functionalities for an Admin:**

-- Add a new product, update info of a product, remove a product
+- Add a new product, update info of a product, remove a product>

 ### Level 2: Additional Requirements

 **Authentication:**

-- Implement register and login functionality via email and password
+- Implement register and login functionality via email and password>
-- Protect the routes based on login and admin status
+- Protect the routes based on login and admin status.x nnnoowww

 **Functionalities for an Admin:**

-- list all users, delete or block a user.
+- list all users, delete or block a user.x
-- list all orders
+- list all orders.x
-- Add a new category, update info of a category, remove a category
+- Add a new category, update info of a category, remove a category.xx

 **Form Validation:**